 Back in 2015 I needed to export my Kindle notes, so I did some digging and rounded up a few tools which would help me do just that.
 The tools range from the simple (copy+paste from a web browser) to the inaccessible (an iPhone app and a Mac-only script).

 Now it’s March 2019, and about half the tools mentioned in the original post are gone.
 So I have updated the post with corrected info and I’ve also pruned the tools that have died in the past four years.

 Edit: And now it’s June 2020, and I still need to export my notes, so I have revised this post.

 The available tools have changed a lot over the years.
 For example, Amazon used to have a site called Kindle.Amazon.com where you could find your note and highlights, see what other people were writing in the margins, etc. Unfortunately, that is gone now.
 (That page was sorta replaced by Read.amazon.com, but the new page doesn’t have the same features.)

 So let’s start with the simple trick that still works.

 Look in the documents folder of your E-ink Kindle and you’ll see a file named myclippings.txt.
 This is a text file of all of the notes and highlights made on your Kindle (but not on the other Kindles or Kindle apps on your account).
 You can copy this file to your PC and open it.

 Boom.
 You can now copy and past your notes into other documents, emails, etc.

-Did you know you can have your Kindle email your annotations to you?
+Did you know you can have your Kindle Paperwhite, Kindle Oasis, or Kindle email your annotations to you?
 (I didn’t until Tom told me.)
 Amazon will email the notes and highlights to the address on your Amazon account.
 They will arrive as a PDF and a CSV attached to the email.